 What If I Want to Buy Restaurant Quality Turkey Stock?

 Until now, turkey stock was unavailable to home cooks unless they prepared it themselves.
-This is great when you have a nice big turkey carcass around but what if you don't?
+This is great when you have a nice giant turkey carcass, but what if you don't?